micheleberardi/ads-exchange-squawk/README.md

 - CODE 7600 = communicationfailure
 - CODE 7500 = hijacking

-in case there is an event the script post a tweet on tweeter
+in case there is an event the script post a tweet on twitter

 ![Screenshot](images/tweet_squak.png)